Happy couple relaxes in pool at oceanfront hotel

 Co-branded travel credit cards may have more limits on how you can redeem your rewards than flexible travel cards.
 You may only be able to redeem your rewards for perks with the brand, such as discounted hotel stays with a hotel credit card and flights with an airline credit card.

 Flexible travel cards tend to have multiple reward redemption options, including non-travel-related options.
-For instance, with the Discover it® Miles Card, you can redeem your Miles for cash in any amount, any time.2 However, your rewards might be worth more when you use them to book travel through a card issuer’s travel portal.
+For instance, with the Discover it® Miles Card, you can redeem your Miles for cash in any amount.1 You can even easily redeem Miles as a statement credit for travel purchases or get cash.2 However, your membership rewards might be worth more when you use them to book travel through a card issuer’s travel portal.

 Bonus Rewards